adrian-cucuet/Project1-MindSoul/README.md

 Testing has been done on different browsers (Chrome, Safari, Firefox) and the website was performing well on all three.

-The mobile responsiveness testing has been done using iPhone, Xiaomi, and Samsung and the website kept the same layout on all three with no issues.
+The mobile responsiveness testing has been done using iOS, and Android.
+The website kept the same layout on all three with no issues.

 Due to the Favicon files uploaded, the website has a .webmanifest file that allows the mobile website to be saved on the home screen of the phone and acts like a progressive web app.